Career Coaching Virtual Event - April 11th

 Team-related projects while on clinical rotation.
 Examples include:

-• Development of chemotherapy core regimens to be used at UW Health
+• Development of standard of care regimens to be used at UW Health

 • Drug monographs for addition to formulary